 Cell Theory :

-Cell Theory is one among the basic principles of biology and was proposed by the German scientists named Theodor Schwann, Matthias Schleiden, and Rudolph Virchow.
+Cell Theory is one among the basic principles of biology and was proposed by the German scientists named Theodor Schwann and Matthias Schleiden.
+The cell theory states that:

 - All living species on Earth are either composed of a single cell or many cells.

 - All cells have certain common structures like their plasma membrane and genetic material.

 - A cell is the smallest living unit of life.